 1. You’re measuring the thing wrong

-One of the most popular methods to improve productivity is by improving the efficiency of parts of the system.
+One of the most popular methods to improve your productivity is by improving the efficiency of parts of the system.
 For example, in software development, productivity is often measured by the number of features delivered in a specific time.

 In Scrum, for example, velocity is a measure of productivity.
 The velocity is an indication of how many features (or stories) were delivered in a specific time-box (or sprint).
 The higher the velocity, the more features are delivered, the more productive the system.
 Or is it?

-What if these features contains a lot of errors requiring the support team to handle a higher number of issues reported by customers?
+What if these features contain a lot of errors requiring the support team to handle a higher number of issues reported by customers?
 Or what if these features sit in a queue waiting to be deployed in the unchanged quarterly release.
 Are you really being more productive?

 The missing link

 There’s one critical flaw in the calculation to determine the productivity improvement.
 It doesn’t compare apples with apples.
 A 10% improvement in the development process alone does not necessarily (or probably even) result in an overall 10% productivity improvement.
-Without developed features deployed and used you might have increased the efficiency of a part, but the productivity of the whole is still exactly the same, in some cases even worse as a result of the increased speed or increased waiting time between two different departments / business units.
+Without developed features deployed and used you might have increased the efficiency of a part, but the productivity of the whole is still exactly the same, in some cases even worse as a result of the increased speed or increased waiting time between two different departments/business units.

 To truly measure productivity improvement, a baseline lead time from idea to delivered product needs to be measured.
 As you can see in the diagram below, by improving the parts you don’t necessarily improve the whole, and without improving the whole, you’re not improving.

 You’re as weak as your weakest link.
 To be able to say you improved productivity, an increase in efficiency in one area is not enough.
 You also need to improve the interaction or handover between the different parts each time you improve one part of the process to truly be more productive.